Autonomous Recharging and Flight Mission Planning for Battery-operated Autonomous Drones: Power Consumption Model

+{\scshape Experiment 6:} To examine the joint impact of motion and weights, DJI Matrice 600 was dispatched to fly horizontally under three different payload and speed settings.
+In line with the preceding analysis, nearly linear power consumption growth was recorded with respect to payload weight during stationary motion, whereas for horizontal acceleration we observe rather comparable spikes in power consumption.

-Wind condition is a major environmental factor to affect the power consumption of test drone 3DR Solo.
-We conducted several experiments under different wind conditions: {\em headwind} by flying against the direction of wind, and {\em tailwind} by flying along the direction of wind.
-The experiments were carried out at the same location but on different days with different wind conditions.
-The wind directions and average speeds were measured using a wind speed meter for each experiment.
-Once the wind direction was determined, the drone was set to fly into a headwind or tailwind at maximum speed (18 km/h).
+\textbf{\itshape Exploring the Effect of Wind:} For exhaustive analysis, four test runs were performed under different wind speeds and directions.
+The experiment was conducted at the same location but on days with different wind conditions.
+The wind direction and average speed were measured with a wind meter.

-Fig.~\ref{fig:windtexp} depicts the battery power consumption of the drone under different wind conditions.
-We observe smaller power consumption when flying into headwind, which is due to the increasing thrust by {\em translational lift}, when the drone moves from hovering to forward flight.
-When flying into a headwind, translational lift increases due to the relative airflow over the propellers increases, resulting in less power consumption to hover the drone \cite{FAABook2012}.
+{\scshape Experiment 7:} Fig.~\ref{fig:windtexp} shows the battery power consumption of 3DR Solo under different wind speeds when flying into a {\em headwind} and {\em tailwind} at maximum ground speed (18 km/h).
+We observe decreased power consumption when flying into a {\em headwind}, which is due to the increasing thrust by {\em translational lift} when the drone transitions from hovering to forward flight.
+When flying into a {\em headwind}, translational lift increases as the relative airflow over the propellers increases, resulting in less power consumption to hover the drone \cite{FAABook2012}.
 However, when the wind speed exceeds a certain limit, the aerodynamic drag may outweigh the benefit of translational lift.
-In our setting, the drone speed is relatively slow, even at maximum speed.
-Hence, flying into a headwind is likely more energy-efficient.
+The drone speed is relatively slow in our setting, even at its peak.
+Hence, flying into a {\em headwind} is likely more energy-efficient for 3DR Solo.

+\textbf{\itshape Assessing the Influence of Altitude:} To quantify the impact of air density on battery performance, we performed multiple tests on DJI Matrice 600 as elaborated below.

+{\scshape Experiment 8:} The test drone was hovered for around 2 minutes with zero ground speed at a height of 50 and 110 meters (FAA maximum permitted altitude is 120 meters ).
+As seen from Fig.~\ref{fig:altitudetexp}, the observed variation in power consumption is merely $1\%$.
+While at higher altitudes the effect might be more substantial, given the adopted FAA regulations, the incurred impact is assumed constant.